asad-sangla/sqlopsstudio/docs/carbon/milestones.md

     - M2: Public previewJune 30

-## 1. Wrapping up feature designs for June 30
+## June 30 Public Preview Readiness (M2)

+- Partnerships – in progress

+- Present “Carbon” to RohanK directs and other teams within DS.
+- Present “Carbon” to Sean Mcbreen & co. next week.

+RE: High fidelity mockup with a core e2e scenario (Eric & Smitha) This is P0 for this week.
+Eric, can you nail this by Friday?

 - Documentation on docs.microsoft.com
 	- Installation
     - Getting Started
+	- Port and revise private preview guides into docs.microsoft.com

-- High fidelity mockup with a core e2e scenario (Eric & Smitha)
+- High fidelity mockup with a core e2e scenario (Eric & Smitha) in progress
-    * Backup - stepping stone: a server with 100 databases.
-                * Restore design
+    - e2e scenario (north-star)
+	- Backup Plan Builder (Recovery Plan Builder) (in progress)
+	- Automation of agent job provisioning (in progress)
+	- Agent job monitor (in progress)
-    - Manage with insight (Tara / Eric / Sanjay)
+	- Manage dashboard layout and sample insight (in progress)
-    - ETA: Friday
+	- Restore Plan Builder (in progress)

 - Branding to go public (in progress)
     - Get the branding naming request template from Sanjay